• Home

 she/her

-Rebecca Miller serves as co-chair of the membership committee of the League of Women Voters of San Francisco (LWVSF) where she focuses on engaging members in LWVSF’s mission as well as recruiting new members.
+Rebecca Miller serves as co-chair of the membership committee of the League of Women Voters of San Francisco, where she focuses on engaging members in LWVSF’s mission as well as recruiting new members.
 Before her current role, Rebecca led efforts to fill the volunteer coordinator position.
-She is motivated
+She is motivated by the

 MEMBERSHIP CO-CHAIR